DomagojVrgoc/ISWC2024-GraphDB/README.md

 - 17:30 - 17:40 : Closing discussion: "What do you want from a Graph Database engine?"

 ## Who is this for?
 - Part 1: If you know nothing about graph databases you will get the gist.
-If you are a practitioner, we will discuss how good the current models and query languages are, and give a broad classification of these features.
+If you are a practitioner, we will discuss how good the current models and query languages are, and give a broad classification of common features.
-- Part 2: If you wish to learn what are worst-case optimal algorithms and see what is needed to implement them (we will also gove a detailed explanation of one such algorithm and showcase how it works in practice).
+- Part 2: If you wish to learn what are worst-case optimal algorithms and see what is needed to implement them (we will also give a detailed explanation of one such algorithm and showcase how it works in practice).
 - Part 3: If you wish to learn how one can traverse graphs via arbitrary length paths and also return such paths according to GQL.
 - Part 4: If you wish to learn about the graph engine we built based on techniques presented in this tutorial.